m7mdra/Paper/README.md

 RxJava wrapper for Paper is available as a separate lib [RxPaper2](https://github.com/pakoito/RxPaper2).
 Thanks [@pakoito](https://github.com/pakoito) for it!

 ### Initialize Paper
-Should be initialized once in `ANY WHERE`:
+Should be initialized once before trying to call the methods:

 old version used `Application` context to get a reference to local app cache directory but now all you need is to provide a file directory